RonanC/Countdown-Letters-Game-Solver/README.md

 ## Conclusion
 I have kept everything well abstracted and modular so that I may plug this into other modules and scale it out.

+Each module works in it's own right, but also works from the main `countdown.py` module.

-I feel like the algorithm and helper functions, menu system are built very well and are easy to understand and extend.
+The algorithm, helper functions and menu system are built in an easy to understand manner and are easily extensible.

 I have listed all efficiencies, timings, memory usage, code updates and insights into my thought process.

 I initially wanted to create a web application in Flask, and a book parser to create a dictionary.
 I left these out.

 ## References
+* some references are inline.

 [1]: https://gist.github.com/ianmcloughlin/cc5340ee080bd135919a
 [[1]]: Project Brief